Analyzing data with window functions

 Copy

-The difference between this sliding window frame and the cumulative window frame described earlier is simply the starting point:
+The difference between this window frame and the window frame described earlier is the starting point: a fixed boundary versus an explicit offset.

-Here’s the final version of our query, showing:
+Here’s the final version of the query, showing all of the columns:

 SELECT day,